 The digestion of fat or oil has not been very fully investigated, though certain facts are known concerning its fate in germinating seeds.
 The digestion is generally accompanied by the appearance of starch grains in cells near the seat of digestion, and it was formerly considered that the starch arose directly from the oil.
 It appears now that the oil is split up by an enzyme, lipase, the result being the formation of a free fatty acid and glycerine.
-The fatty acid undergoes further decomposition, being oxidised into simpler acid bodies, which are crystalline instead of being viscid like the fatty acid first liberated.
+The subsequent decompositions are very complex, among the products being lecithin, a peculiar fatty substance containing phosphorus, as well as several simpler acid bodies, which are crystalline instead of being viscid like the fatty acid first liberated.
 These pass into the general body of the seedling.
-The glycerine in its turn seems to be converted into some variety of sugar, from which the plastids of the seedling construct the starch which has been referred to, its formation indicating, as in other cases, a temporary surplus of carbohydrate supplies.
+The glycerine appears to contribute to the formation of the lecithin.
+The decomposition is accompanied by the appearance of sugars and starch, which are probably formed by the protoplasm of the cells.

-Within the last two years it has been ascertained that the production of alcohol from sugar is brought about by another soluble enzyme which has been prepared from yeast.
-Though the existence of this body has been long suspected, it is only quite recently that it has been demonstrated.
+Within the last few years it has been ascertained that the production of alcohol from sugar is brought about by another soluble enzyme, which has been prepared from yeast.
+Though the existence of this body has been long suspected, it is only within recent years that it has been demonstrated.
 Like the decomposition which is brought about by myrosin, the splitting up of the sugar is apparently not a process of hydrolysis.
 It may be expressed by the following equation:

-$C_6H{12}O_6 = 2CO_2 + 2CH_3CH_2OH$
+$C_6H{12}O_6 = 2CO_2 + 2CH_3CH_2OH.$